 Tom Marx left the Chicago Police Department in 1988 to become one of three instructors at the Smith & Wesson Academy in Springfield, Massachusetts.
 After several years of teaching full time both nationally and internationally, he shifted roles at Smith: first to a series of technical positions and then as Head of their Domestic Law Enforcement Operations.
 He left S&W to organize a Law Enforcement Division for Michaels of Oregon as well as to help design and market much of their police-related duty gear.
 Leaving Uncle Mike’s, Tom became the Director of Intellectual Property for BLACKHAWK!
 Products Group in Virginia; focusing on the patent efforts for all of their divisions.
 Today, he is privately employed as a consultant in various firearms, accessory and training matters.
 Throughout his tenure at Uncle Mike’s, BLACKHAWK!, and now as a consultant, Tom has continued to lecture and instruct both inside and outside the US with such diverse groups as ILEETA, IALEFI, WIFLE, LETC, NDIA, and the NRA.

-Ken McCormick retired in 2009 as a Lieutenant Colonel after 23 years of service in the US Army, 20 of those years as a Military Policeman, and is currently a civilian analyst for the Army.
-Ken served both in the US and abroad with his last overseas duty living alongside of the Iraqi National Police and conducting counter terror combat operations with Coalition Forces in Baghdad, Iraq.
+Ken McCormick retired as a Lieutenant Colonel after 23 years of service in the US Army, 20 of those years as a Military Policeman.
+Ken served both in the US and abroad and is a combat veteran of Operation Iraqi Freedom.
 He served in numerous command and staff assignments in MP, CID and Infantry units in addition to four tours as Installation Provost Marshal.
 Ken has been a regional police academy adjunct firearms instructor as well as providing SRT, operations planning, tactical firearms and shoot house instruction to military and civilian law enforcement agencies in numerous states and foreign countries.

 Raymond A. Merlin